juanibiapina/lighttree.nvim/README.md

 Any git ref, commit, tag, or sha will work.

 ```
-:Neotree main
+:Lighttree main
-:Neotree v1.0
+:Lighttree v1.0
-:Neotree git_base=8fe34be
+:Lighttree git_base=8fe34be
-:Neotree git_base=HEAD
+:Lighttree git_base=HEAD
 ```

 #### `reveal`
 This is a boolean flag.
-Adding this will make Neotree automatically find and focus the current file when it opens.
+Adding this will make Lighttree automatically find and focus the current file when it opens.

 #### `reveal_file`